CodeScop/Oge-Mai-Field-Guide/forexpeditionresources.md

   - HuntS1 Quests: Joining the Hunt (10), Spreading Hope (10), A Season for Hope (5), A Clue to the Past (5), Elder Library Assistants (5), Elder Library's Security (5), Proving Your Worth 1/4 (10), Proving Your Curiosity 2/4 (10), Proving Your Perserverance 3/4 (10), Proving Your Cunning 4/4 (10), Proving Your Mettle 5/6 (15), Protecting the Past (10), Studying Substance Samples (10), To Hope is to Plan (10), Time of Reflection (10), A Battle of Wills (10), Curator's Family (25)
   - later Hunt

-- **Late Aug 2020 Sources Outside the Hunt:**
+- **Monthly Sources Outside the Hunt:**

-  Late August 2020 sources are - wait for it - BLUE.

-  ...
-I am exhausted from the Expedition Explosion this month, so instead of my usual Hunter Token source list built after running a battle against every monster in the game, I'm going to simply list monsters that appear to fit the clue and have the Hunter Token icon in their drop list.
-Look up their wordcount and infer their drops as you will.
+  I'll detail these changes in the Hunt sections and the regional summary sections.

 - **Sell price:** 10 Coins (don't sell, much better to spend)

 - **Used for:** Shopping in Hunter Lodge Token Store (see the Hunt Section of the Guide for items/prices)